In this article

 Tools to generate audit trails

 Audit trails can also be created by tracking changes to financial records or by using financial management software that records all transactions.
-“Accounting software like QuickBooks, NetSuite, and Xero help streamline the audit trail process,” said Alajian.
+Several financial management software platforms offer built-in capabilities to create and manage audit trails.

-QuickBooks records all transactions in your chart of accounts, while the software’s audit log records every user sign-in, settings change, edit to your contacts, and payroll submission.
+QuickBooks records all transactions in your chart of accounts, while its audit log records every user sign-in, settings change, edit to your contacts, and payroll submission.
+This comprehensive logging provides a detailed audit trail for financial activities.

-Similarly, Xero’s ‘History and Notes’ report serves as the software’s audit trail.
-The report records the history of all changes to transactions and any attached notes.
-Changes are date-stamped to indicate when they took place, and also show which user made the change.
+Xero's 'History and Notes' report serves as the software's audit trail.
+It records the history of all changes to transactions and any attached notes, with date-stamps indicating when they took place and which user made the change.

-NetSuite’s search capabilities allow users to access system notes for auditing purposes.
-Its stored data includes all users involved in the history of a transaction, their actions, their roles, the date and time of that action, and whether an account was affected.
+NetSuite's search capabilities allow users to access system notes for auditing purposes.
+Its stored data includes all users involved in the history of a transaction, their actions, roles, the date and time of those actions, and whether any accounts were affected.

 Try Ramp for free